Ending Shark Finning

 Sharks are predicted to decline more than any other megafauna.

+Unfortunately, overfishing sharks is still a major problem globally, driven by the shark fin trade and for meat and other produts like skin, teeth and squalene.
 This is a critical time for the survival of sharks.
 Sharks serve key roles in ecosystems, including the consumption of large amounts of biomass, transporting nutrients across habitats, connecting ocean ecosystems, and physically modifying habitats.

 Consumers Drive the Cruelty